Automattic/themes/overlaid/readme.txt

 === Overlaid ===
-Contributors: the WordPress team
+Contributors: Automattic
-Requires at least: 5.8
+Requires at least: 6.1
 Tested up to: 6.2
 Requires PHP: 5.7
 License: GPLv2 or later